axw1799/IGME-230/230-project-1-content.md

   - left-click :  primary fire

 ### Teaching the game/New user experience aka "Onboarding"
 boxes on the screen before the game that explains the story and controls.
+"WASD to move around the map, move mouse to aim your weapon.
+Left click to attack."

 ### Player Learning
 Not much of a learning curve, the player will just get better the more they play as they get used to the controls